dbwebb-se/mvc/example/symfony-doctrine/README.md

 Create a controller using the entity
 ---------------------------

-Lets create a controller that can use the Product entity.
+Let's create a controller that can use the Product entity.

 ```
 php bin/console make:controller ProductController